Untied Ulysses: Memory-Efficient Context Parallelism via Headwise Chunking: Untied Ulysses

 \section{Untied Ulysses}

 As discussed above, the majority of activation tensors during training that contribute to peak memory usage can be tiled, recomputed or offloaded.
-In this section, we outline the design of \ours{}, highlighting the key ideas that allow it to break the memory wall faced by current state-of-the-art methods in the attention stage.
-Moreover, our technique is more performant than prior methods when training on multi-million token sequences.
+In this section, we outline the design of \ours{}, highlighting its key ideas that enable memory savings in the attention stage.
 Since our method builds on top of DeepSpeed-Ulysses~\cite{ulysses}, we will first elaborate on the mechanics of this algorithm, highlighting the opportunity for memory optimization.